Permanent Residency Express Entry

 Applying for Permanent Residency Express

-NOTE: on January 1, 2015 the Government of Canada launched Express Entry – a new application management system.
-Participation in Express Entry will be mandatory for all economic immigrants under the Canadian Experience Class, the Federal Skilled Worker Program, the Federal Skilled Trades Program, and optional for Provincial Nominee Program applicants.
+NOTE: on January 1, 2015, the Government of Canada launched Express Entry – a new application management system.
+Participation in Express Entry will be mandatory for all economic immigrants under the Canadian Experience Class, the Federal Skilled Worker Program, and the Federal Skilled Trades Program, and optional for Provincial Nominee Program applicants.

 The Application Process and Comprehensive Point System